charanpald/ghostly-boots/README.md

 ## Installing

-1. Download the files using the repository using the "Download ZIP" option
+1. Download the repository using the "Download ZIP" button
-2. Unzip the files and rename the folder to `ghostly-boots`
+2. Unzip the files and rename the resulting folder to `ghostly-boots`
-3. Copy the folder into your Ghost theme directory `ghost/content/themes`
+3. Copy the folder into your Ghost theme directory `ghost/content/themes/`
-4. Restart ghost and log in to your dashboard
+4. Restart Ghost
-5. In settings under themes select **ghostly-boots** and save
+5. Log in to Ghost and in the settings select the **ghostly-boots** theme and save

+## Credits

+Social media icons come from [Casper] (https://github.com/TryGhost/Casper)